bofei5675/Algorithm-in-Java/README.md

 * LC 560 Store the cumulative sum and number of appearance

 ### Divide and Conquer
-* 241. Different Ways to Add Parentheses.
+* LC 241 Different Ways to Add Parentheses.
 Find all combination of computation from a given string.